c9onz/Hawthorne-Foundation-Assessment/README.md

 # Hawthorne-Foundation-Assessment
-Interview with ABA therapist assessing the qualifications and training needs of professionals dealing with special needs students, as well as the challenges they face and the curriculums they design
+Interview with ABA therapist assessing the qualifications and training needs of professionals dealing with special needs students, as well as the challenges they face and the curriculums they design and those frameworks differ from the Board of Education.<br>

+[Hawthorne Foundation Summary & Recommendations]